 Combining a home gym with a guest bedroom is possible although compromises will have to be made in both uses.
 Folding gym equipment and a folding bed are the key to combining the two uses.
 Adding removable gym flooring to the gym part of the room will help with hygiene and smells.

 There might be more possible with the right equipment and furniture than you think.
-But executing this idea so both the home gym and the bedroom are comfortable and functional requires some careful planning.
+Executing this idea so both the home gym and the bedroom are comfortable and functional requires some careful planning.
 Below you can find out how to do it.